Uncertainty in Computation Workshop

 Now is the appropriate time to hold a discussion about future research directions related to the modeling of uncertainty in computations and the ways in which the uncertainty inherent in many computational processes can be communicated to those tasked with making decisions based on such data.
 Uncertainty quantification for computational simulations is a maturing discipline, but little study has yet gone in to the relationship between uncertainty quantification and the communication of uncertainty to decision makers.
 Data analytics is rapidly becoming far more sophisticated and enjoying widespread use, but is still largely lacking in well principled methods for quantifying uncertainty associated with the information contained in large data sets.
 The field of decision science recognizes the importance of understanding decision making under uncertainty, but much of this work is not closely integrated with either formal uncertainty quantification or the explosion of computational uncertainty associated with data analytics.

-The most immediate outcome of the workshop will be a set of white papers describing the specific aspects of the research agenda arising out of the discussions at the workshop, along with a workshop report.
+The most immediate outcome of the workshop was a set of white papers describing the specific aspects of the research agenda arising out of the discussions at the workshop, along with a workshop report.

 Over the longer term, workshop organizers will be engaging funding agencies about the importance of the problem of computational uncertainty and the proposed research agenda.

 October 15, 2014 (Wednesday)

 |09:00 AM||Talks and Discussion: Sources of Uncertainty in Computation